Timber Oil Deep Penetrating Wood Stain – 1 Gallon – Covers up to 150 SQ FT

 Amaretto, Brown Sugar, Warm Honey Gold, Western Cedar, Signature Brown

 Absolutely!
-Woodrich Brand uses transparent oxide pigments so mixing the colors together is extremely easy.
-We offer sample color kits so that you can test our stock colors and also experiment with blends to find the perfect color tone for your project.
+Woodrich Brand uses transparent oxide pigments.
+So mixing the colors together is extremely easy.
+We offer sample color kits so that you can test our stock colors.
+You can also experiment with blends to find the perfect color tone for your project.

 You can visit the Gallery page and use the gallery search feature.
 Type in the kind of wood you have and it will display pictures of the different colors on your type of wood.
 We also offer a sample color kit that you can order to test the different colors yourself.

 Timber Oil deep penetrating stain is a great choice for new and aged pressure treated pine wood.
 New pine should be cleaned and brightened before staining.
 The Brown Sugar or Amaretto colors usually look best on pressure treated pine.

 We recommend Timber Oil deep penetrating stain for new and aged cedar wood.
 Timber Oil does an excellent job of penetrating cedar wood.
 The stain has a high degree of clarity because it is tinted with transparent oxide pigments.
 It dries very natural and you can still see all of the grain and detail of the wood.